-4-H Project Leader: Jessica Cook Fair Superintendent: Jessica Cook Weigh-in: Show & Judging: Animals in Place by: July 12 (8:00am)
+4-H Project Leader: Jessica Cook

+Fair Superintendent: Jessica Cook

+Animals in Place by: Tuesday, July 12 @ 8:00am

+Sheep Show: Tuesday, July 12 @ 5:30pm

 - 1. All market lambs must have been tagged with the official Kansas 4-H EID ear tag during the Wyandotte County Spring tagging event of the current year.
 All sexually intact (ewes & rams) must be identified with an official USDA premise ID tag. - 2.
 Sheep shall be free of any signs of "sore mouth" and be free of signs of active fungal (ringworm) infection including club lamb fungus. - 3.
 All lambs must have their lamb teeth at fair weigh-in time. - 4.
 To be eligible for the livestock sale, market lambs must weigh a minimum of 90 pounds. - 5.
 All market lambs must be slick shorn with an even length of wool covering above the knee area.
 Wool length cannot exceed .2 inch.
 Fleece must be dry and clean at the time of the weigh-in. - 6.
 Each exhibitor may make two entries per class.
-Ear tag number should be on the entry tag before entering the show arena. - 4-H members who wish to sell livestock in the 4-H Livestock Sale must complete the "Intent to Sell at the Livestock Sale" and "Residue Avoidance Program" forms and submit no later than Thursday by 8:00 a.m. or after the last livestock show.
+Ear tag number should be on the entry tag before entering the show arena. - 7.
+4-H members who wish to sell livestock in the 4-H Livestock Sale must complete the "Intent to Sell at the Livestock Sale" and "Residue Avoidance Program" forms and submit no later than Thursday by 8:00 a.m. or after the last livestock show.
 Forms are available from the livestock superintendents/project leaders during the fair. - 8.
 Breeding ewe identification forms must have been completed and turned in at the Extension Office by May 1 of the current year. - 9.
-Market classes will be broken down after weigh-in at the fair. - 10.
+Market classes will be broken down after weigh-in at the fair.
+Market animals should be born on or after January 1 of the current year. - 10.
 Animals used for showmanship must be owned by the exhibitor and entered in a market or breeding class. - 11.
 Exhibitors are responsible for providing bedding, feed, cleaning and show supplies for their animals. - 12.
-Exhibitors are expected to ensure that their animals are cared for (fed, watered, etc) and that pens and surrounding areas are kept neat and clean. - 13.
-Educational Exhibits: Share with others what you learned in this project about a particular performing art.
+Exhibitors are expected to ensure that their animals are cared for (fed, watered, etc) and that pens and surrounding areas are kept neat and clean. - Educational Exhibits: Share with others what you learned in this project.
 An exhibit may be an educational poster, educational notebook, or 3-D display.
 It should include a clear description of the project, technique, goals, accomplishments, successes, failures, and future plans.